 Kanto Lampo Waterfall

 Kanto Lampo Waterfall has a natural charm admired by many visitors.
 It is a beautiful cascading waterfall with lush green surroundings.
-Kanto Lampo was discovered only about a couple of years ago and truly one of the gems of Bali.
+Kanto Lampo was discovered only about a couple of years ago and is truly one of the gems of Bali.
 As this waterfall is pretty isolated, you just have to walk 15 minutes from the parking area.
-You need to climb down a bunch of slippery stairs to reach the destination.
+You need to climb down a bunch of slippery stairs to reach your destination.
 Don’t forget to bring your swimsuit and waterproof camera because you will not get the full experience unless you get wet under the waterfall.
-Here, you can get a free charge of massage by sitting on the rock and let the water splashing to you back.
+Here, you can get a free charge of massage by sitting on the rock and letting the water splash on your back.
 It has a different sensation than in other spas.

 Tukad Cepung Waterfall

-Tibumana Waterfall is an absolute pleasure, easy access with beautifully walkways, thick forest vegetation, and delightful waterfall.
+Tibumana Waterfall is an absolute pleasure, with easy access to beautiful walkways, thick forest vegetation, and a delightful waterfall.
 It is located in Banjar Bangun Lemah Kawan, Apuan Village, Susut District, Bangli, Bali.
-From Kuta, you can take motorcycle or driving 1.5 hours to reach this site.
+From Kuta, you can take a motorcycle or drive 1.5 hours to reach this site.
 The water is a single stream that cascades down from the cliff and pours into a round pool which is quite deep.
 The waterfall itself surrounds by moss, trees, and ponds with clear water.
-Although the waterfall seems small compared to other Bali’s waterfall, due to the height of the drop, the water is pretty powerful.
+Although the waterfall seems small compared to other Bali waterfalls, due to the height of the drop, the water is pretty powerful.
 Please note before visiting this place, arms yourself with a waterproof camera or at least a waterproof protector.